laravel/docs/database.md

 <a name="database-transactions"></a>
 ## Database Transactions

 You may use the `transaction` method provided by the `DB` facade to run a set of operations within a database transaction.
-If an exception is thrown within the transaction closure, the transaction will automatically be rolled back and the exception is re-thrown.
+If an exception is thrown within the transaction closure, the transaction will automatically be rolled back and the exception will be re-thrown out.
 If the closure executes successfully, the transaction will automatically be committed.
 You don't need to worry about manually rolling back or committing while using the `transaction` method:

     use Illuminate\Support\Facades\DB;